Associate of Applied Science | 77 credits, including prerequisites

 Salt Lake City, UT 84130-0808

-- Complete appropriate placement exam, or submit current SAT/ACT test scores, if MATH and ENGL course work have not been transferred to SLCC (required before you are able to register for classes that have MATH and ENGL courses as prerequisites).
-See: www.slcc.edu/testing
+- Complete SLCC placement exam, or submit current SAT/ACT test scores, if MATH and ENGL course work have not been transferred to SLCC (required before you are able to register for classes that have MATH and ENGL courses as prerequisites).
+See: www.slcc.edu/testing.

 RADIOLOGIC TECHNOLOGY PROGRAM SELECTIVE ADMISSONS APPLICATION REQUIREMENTS

-See the Radiologic Technology webpage for essential information regarding completion of application and additional requirements at www.slcc.edu/radtech.
-Completion of the prerequisites allows students to apply to the program.
+- See the Radiologic Technology webpage for essential information regarding completion of application and additional requirements at www.slcc.edu/radtech/admissions.aspx.
 Application submission does not guarantee admission to the program.
 Students should see the Radiologic Technology academic advisor for further information.

-Must be at least 18 years of age.
+- Must be at least 18 years of age at time of entry in the program.
 Required by the State Regulations to energize x-ray equipment.

 The program is accredited by the Joint Review Committee on Education in Radiologic Technology (JRCERT), 20 N. Wacker Dr., Suite 2850, Chicago, IL 60606-3182.
 Graduates are eligible to take the American Registry of Radiologic Technology (ARRT) examination in Radiography.